taranjeet/open-edx-proposals/oeps/oep-0026-arch-xapi-integration.rst

 (1) `email address`_, (2) `hash of email address`_, (3) `OpenID URI`_, or (4) `account`_
 with a *homepage*-scoped identifier.
 One of these is sent along with the Actor's "name".
-To be mindful of learner privacy, we will initially take a conservative approach and only send #3, with an Open edX randomly generated unique identifier of the learner (`Open edX User UUID`_).
+To be mindful of learner privacy, we will initially take a conservative approach and only send #3, with an Open edX anonmyzed unique identifier of the learner (`Anonymized User ID`_).

 In the future, if certain external systems require `Personally Identifiable Information (PII)`_, like the learner's email address or name, then those may be conditionally sent